Understanding Cloud-Optimized GeoTIFF Structure

 Automated Structural Validation (Python)

 The script below uses rasterio to validate core COG requirements.
-It checks tile alignment, overview existence, compression type, and predictor usage.
+It checks tile alignment, overview existence, and compression type.

 import rasterio